MateusGuedess/MateusGuedess/README.md

 }

 func GetFutureGoal() string {
-	return "Contribute to open source, work with international projects and help a lot with knowledge" }
+	return "Contribute to open source, work with international projects and help a lot with my knowledge" }
 ```
 ### 🌐 Socials: